-Temozolomide is an alkylating agent and works by stopping cancer cells from making DNA.
+Temozolomide works by stopping cancer cells from making DNA.
 DNA stands for DeoxyriboNucleic Acid.
 It is the genetic material of a cell.

 If the cancer cells can't make DNA, they can't split into 2 new cells, so the cancer can't grow.

 Temozolomide comes as a capsule that you take once a day.
 You should take it at the same time each day.

 You should swallow the capsule whole with a glass of water and on an empty stomach.
 For example, you can take the capsule an hour before you plan to eat a meal.